- CYAC Home

 Descriptive Cataloging | Children’s and Young Adults’ Cataloging Program (CYAC)

 Illustrations are a prominent part of children’s and young adults' material and access for them is provided on CYAC records.
-The use of the relator code “ill.” after the name of the illustrators identifies their contribution to the work.
+The use of the Relationship designator “illustrator” after the name of the illustrators identifies their contribution to the work.
 Names of significant contributors should always receive access via a 700 field.
-Though there is no implied judgment of the various design tasks, not all require the notation of the relator code.
-The following list helps with decisions about which roles or activities qualify a person for the “ill.” designation.
+The following list helps with decisions about which roles or activities qualify a person for the “illustrator” designation.

 | art direction | background illustrations by |